jindalabhishek/ApproximateSarsa/README.md

 3. Akshara Trichambaram (atricham@asu.edu)

 This project is developed using python 3.6 and requires the following packages:
-These packages can be installed using the pip manager pip install <package-name>
+These packages can be installed using the pip manager command: pip install package-name
 - numpy
 - matplotlib
 - pandas